-Reduta is Prague’s legendary jazz club where significant Czech jazz musicians like Mirloslav Vitous, flautist Jiri Stivin and Karel Ruzicka have played.
-It was founded in 1958 as a place primarily for Czech jazzmen, while stars from other countries played in larger halls.
-The club was feared by the communist government because jazz carried treasonous ideology.
+Reduta is Prague’s legendary jazz club where significant Czech jazz musicians like Miroslav Vitous, flautist Jiri Stivin and Karel Ruzicka have played.
+It was founded in 1958 as a place primarily for Czech jazz artists, while stars from other countries played in larger halls.
+The club was feared by the communist government because jazz carried a treasonous ideology.
 It was the same story as with rock music, but jazz wasn’t too discriminated against.

 Reduta is in the downtown area next to the Rock Café Club.
-The club’s walls are decorated with photographs of jazzmen and they are covered with many notes, so they look like notepaper.
-After the Velvet Revolution in 1989 this place was often visited by Czech ex-president Vaclav Havel.
-Also ex-president of the USA Bill Clinton played there as a saxophonist.
-The club isn’t too large but it is still able to host a small theatre.
-That theatre is well known by its ‘text-appeal’ shows that continue the tradition of criticising the government and society through intelligent humour.
+The club’s walls are decorated with photographs of jazz artists, and they are covered with many notes, so they look like notepaper.
+After the Velvet Revolution in 1989, this place was often visited by Czech ex-president Vaclav Havel.
+Also, the ex-president of the USA, Bill Clinton, played there as a saxophonist.
+The club isn’t too large, but it is still able to host a small theatre.
+That theatre is well known for its text-appeal shows that continue criticising the government and society through intelligent humour.
 There is a black-light theatre too.

 Address: Narodni 20, Prague 1; website